ceph/ceph/doc/start/documenting-ceph.rst

 Get the Source
 --------------

-Ceph documentation lives in the Ceph repository right alongside the Ceph source code under the ``ceph/doc`` directory.
-For details on github and Ceph, see :ref:`Get Involved`.
+The source of the Ceph documentation is a collection of ReStructured Text files that are in the Ceph repository in the ``ceph/doc`` directory.
+For details on GitHub and Ceph, see :ref:`Get Involved`.

-The most common way to make contributions is to use the `Fork and Pull`_ approach.
-You must:
+Use the `Fork and Pull`_ approach to make documentation contributions.
+To do this, you must:

 #.
 Install git locally.
-For Debian/Ubuntu, execute:
+In Debian or Ubuntu, run the following command:

    .. prompt:: bash $

 	sudo apt-get install git

-   For Fedora, execute:
+   In Fedora, run the following command:

    .. prompt:: bash $

 	sudo yum install git

-   For CentOS/RHEL, execute:
+   In CentOS/RHEL, run the following command:

    .. prompt:: bash $

 	sudo yum install git

 #.
-Ensure your ``.gitconfig`` file has your name and email address. :
+Make sure that your ``.gitconfig`` file has been configured to include your
+   name and email address:

    .. code-block:: ini